2015 Gold King Mine waste water spill: Immediate response

 Multiple municipalities and jurisdictions along the course of the river, including the Navajo Nation, stopped drawing drinking water from the Animas River because of heavy metal contamination.
 President Begaye advised his people with livestock and farming against signing a form from the EPA saying that the Environmental Protection Agency is not responsible for the damage to crops and livestock.
 Despite assurances of safety from both the U.S. EPA and the Navajo Nation EPA, farmers of the Navajo Nation, on August 22, voted unanimously to refrain from using water from the Animas River for one year, overruling Begaye's plan to reopen irrigation canals.

 Following the spill, the local governments of Silverton and San Juan County decided to accept Superfund money to fully remediate the mine.
 The Federal Emergency Management Agency (FEMA) rejected a request by the Navajo Nation to appoint a disaster-recovery coordinator.

-A $1.5M water treatment plant built by the EPA to treat acid mine drainage from the Gold King Mine began operation in October 2015.
+A $1.5M water treatment plant built by the EPA to treat acid mine drainage from the mine began operation in October 2015.
 In June 2018, the EPA proposed a $10 million interim clean-up plan that was met with criticism for showing no actual benefit.
 Peter Butler of the Animas River Stakeholders Group wrote, "why is EPA not prioritizing where it can get the 'biggest bang for the buck' in terms of dollars spent for mine remediation?" and suggested that the speed of "Superfund clean-ups" may have supplanted local political interests.
-In April 2018, the Associated Press reported that the EPA was "running its treatment plant at a fraction of capacity" and that "more than 350 million gallons (1.3 billion liters)—150 times the volume of the Gold King spill—have flowed around the treatment plant into a tributary of the Animas" since October 2015.
+In April 2018, the Associated Press reported on allegations from the Sunnyside Gold Corp. claiming the EPA was "running its treatment plant at a fraction of capacity" and that "more than 350 million gallons (1.3 billion liters)—150 times the volume of the Gold King spill—have flowed around the treatment plant into a tributary of the Animas" since October 2015.

 EPA involvement

 After the initial spill had occurred, EPA supervisors were not contacted by the contractors who caused the spill until an hour after the blowout.
 There was no press release informing the state of the spill until around midnight that same day.
-Residents weren’t alerted directly of the spill until twenty four hours after it had occurred.
+Residents were not alerted directly of the spill until twenty-four hours after it had occurred.
 By this time people may have consumed the water from the river, which at the time contained a higher concentration of metals than advised by national drinking standards in terms of consumption.
-It was not until weeks after the Gold King Mine Spill that the water was considered clean enough for human consumption.
+It was not until weeks after the spill that the water was considered clean enough for human consumption.
 During the time immediately following the spill, the EPA initially underestimated the amount of contaminated water drained into the Animas River and diverted questions about the water assessments of the river.
 In addition, an EPA administrator did not show up to the Silverton, Colorado area until a week after the spill had occurred.